 We also take part in the annual Destinations of Leavers from Higher Education (DLHE) survey to find out what our graduates are doing six months after they left us.
 The results are published on Unistats and you can see summary statistics in the Key Information Sets box at the bottom of this page.

 In the last 12 months our graduates have been performing with the Royal Shakespeare Company, at The National Theatre, in West End productions and in a diverse range of international and national touring shows, across all types of genres.
-In musical theatre, our graduates have been starring in Ghost the Musical, Matilda the musicall, Les Misérables, Wicked and Corrie! in the UK and playing a lead in Carrie in New York.
+In musical theatre, our graduates have been starring in Ghost the Musical, Matilda the Musical, American Idiot, Les Misérables and Wicked in both the UK and America.

 Andrew Langtree (Acting 1998) playing Carl in Ghost the musical.
 Photograph by Sean Ebsworth Barnes